 Most Singaporean couples these days DIY their reception table decorations, so we’ve also included a contact list where you can list down the people in charge of bringing certain items to the wedding venues, and a sample pack list to organise all the items you need.
 If you have more DIY elements in your wedding, make sure everything gets to and from your wedding venue by packing décor items in labelled boxes or suitcases, and assigning each box to one wedding party member to be in charge of.
 That person can tick off items as they are packed, to make sure nothing gets left behind.
 Remember to make someone responsible for important documents, such as your marriage certificate, and for valuables as well.

 Share your finalised wedding day timeline with your bridal party, and explain to each person his or her role in helping your wedding run smoothly.
 If they use Google Sheets, they can refer to your schedule on their mobile phones during your wedding day.
 If not, you can download your wedding day schedule as a PDF file into your own mobile phone by clicking File > Download as > PDF, and share that in a chat group.
 Make sure that all important contact numbers are included in your list, and pass these numbers to your family members as well, so that you don’t receive calls about car park locations during an emotional moment!

-Don’t miss our article on the major stages in wedding planning, and make your own copy of our free, customisable wedding checklist, or get the app!
+Don’t miss our article on the major stages in wedding planning, where you can make your own copy of our free, customisable wedding checklist, or get our wedding checklist app!

 Credits: Feature image from The Greatest Adventure of John and Sher by Jonathan Ong // Visual Storytelling